marklogic/flux/docs/import/splitting.md

     --splitter-xml-xpath "/root"

 When constructing an XPath expression for the value of `--splitter-xml-xpath`, you may need to specify one or more XML namespace prefixes and URIs.
-You can do so via the `--splitter-xml-xpath-namespace` option, where the value is of the
+You can do so via the `-X` option, where the value is of the
 pattern:

-    --splitter-xml-xpath-namespace prefix=URI
+    -Xprefix=URI

 For example, for an XPath expression of "/ex:root/ex:text", where the "ex" prefix is associated with the namespace "org:example", you would need to include the following option:

-    --splitter-xml-xpath-namespace ex=org:example
+    -Xex=org:example

 ### Using all the text in a document